 In early 2018, the Colorado Parks and Wildlife Commission established a CWD Advisory Group (CWDAG) following a request for public engagement in the development of the CWD Response Plan.
-The CWDAG was comprised of representatives of various stakeholder groups and individual stakeholders including: Associated Governments of Northwest Colorado, Colorado Department of Agriculture, Colorado Parks and Wildlife Commission, Coloradans for Responsible Wildlife Management, Outfitters, Mule Deer Foundation, Rocky Mountain Elk Foundation, Wildlife Management Institute, and CPW.
+The CWDAG was comprised of representatives of various stakeholder groups: big game outfitting industry, big game hunters, county governments, mule deer and elk conservation organizations, the Parks and Wildlife Commission, and leadership within CPW.
 The CWDAG relied on the technical expertise of several key CPW personnel who were researchers, biologists and managers with knowledge and experience dealing with CWD.

 CWDAG members served as conduits of information to and from the various stakeholder interests as CPW drafted the CWD Response Plan.
 The CWDAG's role was fundamental to the development of a publicly-approved response plan, although it was solely advisory in nature.
-Ultimately, the content of the plan was determined by CPW prior to review and approval by the Parks and Wildlife Commission and implementation.
+Ultimately, the content of the plan was determined by CPW prior to approval by the Parks and Wildlife Commission and implementation.

-As a stakeholder process, all 5 CWDAG meetings were open to the public (in person or through conference phone) and included designated public comment periods.
-Meeting notes, presentations and supporting information was posted online within the CPW website for public review on a dedicated CWDAG web page.
-The list of management actions considered within this plan was developed following extensive discussions by the CWDAG; they represent the group's assessment of acceptable approaches to controlling the disease within Colorado's ecological and social environments, but do not necessarily reflect complete consensus of all CWDAG members.
+As a stakeholder process, all CWDAG meetings were open to the public (in person or through conference phone) and included designated public comment periods.
+Meeting notes, presentations and supporting information was posted online within the CPW website for public review.

+The list of management actions considered within this plan was developed following extensive discussions by the CWDAG; they represent the group's assessment of acceptable approaches to controlling the disease within Colorado's ecological and social environments.